proxytype/experimentalAdsBlocker/README.md

 The main idea is to hook the request before sending it to the server, chrome api provide a set of listeners to achieve this, so basically is pretty easy.

-The experiment cover 4 major israeli news sites loaded with ads to see the effectiveness.
+The experiment cover 4 major Israeli news sites loaded with ads:

 - Walla.co.il
 - Mako.co.il